xapp-project/fingwit/README.md

 # AppImage

-An AppImage for fingwit is available in the releases section.
+An Appimage could be provided in the future.

 # PAM Configuration